 Download the Policy Report document, which presents research findings, evidence and recommendations deriving from the Scottish Heritage Partnership project.

-The team is led by Professor Murray Pittock (School of Critical Studies, University of Glasgow), who is the Principal Investigator, alongside Professor Lorna Hughes and Dr Maria Economou (School of Humanities, University of Glasgow) who are the Co-Investigators.
+The team is led by Professor Murray Pittock (School of Critical Studies, University of Glasgow), who is the Principal Investigator, alongside Professor Lorna Hughes and Professor Maria Economou (School of Humanities, University of Glasgow) who are the Co-Investigators.
 Furthermore, Dr Agiatis Benardou and Dr Leo Konstantelos work on the project as Research Associates.

 The objectives of the project are to: